insidedw/airbnb_clone-nextjs14/README.md

 This project is a clone of the Airbnb website built using Next.js 14, with assistance from the tutorial series "Create an Airbnb Clone with Next.js 14, Kinde, Supabase, Prisma and Tailwind" available on YouTube.

 ## Demo
+Demo is currently not available because supabase has been paused.
 https://airbnb-clone-nextjs14.vercel.app/